KabriAcid/feenix/prompt.md

 - Smooth Framer Motion animations throughout
 - Tables for dense data (Students table, debtors summary); prefer card grids elsewhere
 - Skeleton loaders for all data-loading states (perceived performance)
+- Use gradient blurry blobs for the backgrounds using our design system.

 ---